anthonyalfimov/SWONIC-Dynamic-Controls/README.md

 App for ROLI Dashboard and ROLI Lightpad Block.

-*Turns your Lightpad into a flexible MIDI control surface.
-Set the desired number of controls, their appearance and behaviour.*
+*Turns your Lightpad into a highly customisable MIDI control surface.
+Design your own control layout using Buttons, Faders and XY Pads.*

 Developed by Anthony Alfimov and Andreas Swoboda.